A Serious Tennis Fan’s Top 10 Tips for the 2025 US Open (Tickets and More)

 - The entrance to Citi Field parking is located at 126th Street and Shea Road, Corona, NY.
 GPS address to that intersection is “126 Roosevelt Ave, Flushing, NY 11368.

-- Consider buying a parking pass on a resale site to lots A, B, or C (which are closest).
+- Consider buying a parking pass on Stubhub to lots A, B, or C (which are closest).
 Here’s the detailed transportation map showing parking lots.

 - Fellow fan Harry pointed out: “If you are willing to walk a bit, street parking underneath or south of Highway 495 is a viable option.”